 This section summarizes the material federal income tax considerations that you, as a holder of securities, may consider relevant.
-Hunton Andrews Kurth LLP has acted as our tax counsel, has reviewed this summary, and is of the opinion that the discussion contained herein is accurate in all material aspects.
-Because this section is a summary, it does not address all aspects of taxation that may be relevant to particular holders in light of their personal investment or tax circumstances, or to certain types of holders that are subject to special treatment under the federal income tax laws, such as insurance companies, regulated investment companies, REITs, subchapter S corporations, tax-exempt organizations (except to the extent discussed in "-Taxation of U.S. Holders-Taxation of Tax-Exempt Stockholders" below), partnerships, financial institutions or broker-dealers, and non-U.S. individuals and foreign corporations (except to the extent discussed in "-Taxation of Non-U.S. Holders" below) and other persons subject to special tax rules.
+Hunton Andrews Kurth LLP has acted as our tax counsel, has reviewed this summary, and is of the opinion that the discussion contained herein is accurate in all material respects.
+Because this section is a summary, it does not address all aspects of taxation that may be relevant to particular holders in light of their personal investment or tax circumstances, or to certain types of holders that are subject to special treatment under the federal income tax laws, such as:

+- · insurance companies; - regulated investment companies, REITs, and their investors; - subchapter S corporations; - tax-exempt organizations (except to the extent discussed in "-Taxation of U.S. Holders-Taxation of Tax-Exempt Stockholders" below); - Partnerships; - financial institutions or broker-dealers; - and non-U.S. individuals and foreign corporations (except to the extent discussed in "-Taxation of Non-U.S. Holders" below); - · U.S. expatriates; - · persons who mark-to-market our securities; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - trusts and estates (except to the extent discussed herein); - persons who receive our securities through the exercise of employee stock options or otherwise as compensation; - persons holding our securities as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment; - persons subject to the alternative minimum tax provisions of the Code; - persons holding a 10% or more (by vote or value) beneficial interest in our stock; and - other persons subject to special tax rules.

 This summary assumes that holders hold our securities as capital assets for federal income tax purposes, which generally means property held for investment.